British Shorthair Cat Health Issues & Prevention

 Prevention Strategies

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-British Shorthairs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to HCM and obesity.
+British Shorthairs sit in the medium-size category, shed at a moderate level, and carry documented risk for HCM and obesity — those three factors drive most of the daily-care decisions.

 When to See the Vet

 For those considering the British Shorthair, the breed's combination of moderate shedding, low activity level, and known health predispositions forms the essential baseline for informed ownership.
-Even lower-energy breeds benefit from daily interaction and enrichment.
+Lack of physical activity affects behavior before it affects weight — restlessness and attention-seeking often precede visible fitness changes.

 - Provide 20–30 minutes of daily exercise appropriate to their energy level